Removing Structured Noise with Diffusion Models: Implementation Details

 \subsection{Baseline Methods}

+\TSW{As a starting point, we compare our method across all experiments with three common diffusion posterior sampling approaches.
+Unlike our proposed framework, these methods rely on a Gaussian noise prior and do not utilize an explicitly learned noise model.}

 The closest to our work is the flow-based noise model proposed by \citet{whang2021solving}, discussed in Section~\ref{sec:nf}, which will serve as our main baseline.
-To boost the performance of this baseline and to make it more competitive we moreover replace the originally-used RealNVP \citep{dinh2016density} with the Glow architecture \citep{kingma2018glow}.
-Glow is a widely used flow model highly inspired by RealNVP, with the addition of $1\times1$ convolutions before each coupling layer.
+To boost the performance of this baseline and to make it more competitive, we moreover replace the originally used RealNVP \citep{dinh2016density} with the Glow architecture \citep{kingma2018glow}.
 We use the exact implementation found in \citet{asim2020invertible}, with a flow depth of $K=18$, and number of levels $L=4$, which has been optimized for the same CelebA dataset used in this work and thus should provide a fair comparison with the proposed method.

-Secondly, GANs as discussed in Section~\ref{sec:gan} are used as a comparison.
+Additionally, GANs, as discussed in Section~\ref{sec:gan}, are used as a comparison.
 We train a DCGAN \citep{radford2015unsupervised}, with a generator latent input dimension of $l=100$.
 The generator architecture consists of 4 strided 2D transposed convolutional layers, having $4\times4$ kernels yielding feature maps of 512, 256, 128 and 64.
 Each convolutional layer is followed by a batch normalization layer and ReLU activation.

 Lastly, depending on the reconstruction task, classical non-data-driven methods are used as a comparison.
 For denoising experiments, we use the block-matching and 3D filtering algorithm (BM3D) \citep{dabov2006image}, and in compressed sensing experiments, LASSO with wavelet basis \citep{tibshirani1996regression}.
 Except for the flow-based method of \citet{whang2021solving}, none of these methods explicitly model the noise distribution.
 Still, they are a valuable baseline, as they demonstrate the effectiveness of incorporating a learned structured noise prior rather than relying on simple noise priors.